Responsible Travel & the Tennessee Pledge

 Our neighbor, Great Smoky Mountains National Park continues to increase recreational access and services across the park in alignment with guidance provided by the states of Tennessee and North Carolina, White House, Center for Disease Control and Prevention (CDC), and public health authorities.
 The health and safety of its visitors, employees, volunteers, and partners continues to be paramount.

-As of Tuesday, July 7, the following areas of the Park are accessible to visitors:
+Currently, the following areas of the Park are accessible to visitors:

 - Cable Mill in Cades Cove